fairlearn/fairlearn/docs/user_guide/assessment.rst

     >>> print(mf.difference()) # difference in accuracy between the max and min of all groups 0.5714285714285714

-Multiple Metrics in one :code:`MetricFrame`
+Multiple metrics in one :code:`MetricFrame`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A single instance of :class:`fairlearn.metrics.MetricFrame` can evaluate multiple